Daniel Migliore

-Daniel L. Migliore is a Christian theologian and author.
-He is Professor Emeritus of Theology at Princeton Theological Seminary.
+Daniel Leo Migliore (1935 – March 2, 2026) was an American Christian theologian and author.
+He was Professor Emeritus of Theology at Princeton Theological Seminary.

+Life and career

-He holds a Bachelor of Divinity degree from Princeton Theological Seminary and an M.A. and Ph.D. from Princeton University.
-He received an honorary doctorate (humane letters) from his alma mater Westminster College (Pennsylvania).
-An ordained Presbyterian minister, he is a member of the Presbytery of New Brunswick and frequently teaches in local congregations.
-His areas of interest include systematic theology, Karl Barth, the Trinity, and Christology.
-During his career he taught courses on Christology, the doctrine of God, the theology of Karl Barth, Barth's Church Dogmatics, and an introductory course on the doctrines and practices of Christian faith.
+Daniel Leo Migliore was born in 1935.
+He held a Bachelor of Divinity degree from Princeton Theological Seminary and an M.A. and Ph.D. from Princeton University.
+Migliore received an honorary doctorate (humane letters) from his alma mater Westminster College (Pennsylvania).
+An ordained Presbyterian minister, he was a member of the Presbytery of New Brunswick and taught in local congregations.
+His areas of interest included systematic theology, Karl Barth, the Trinity, and Christology.
+During his career, he taught courses on Christology, the doctrine of God, the theology of Karl Barth, Barth's Church Dogmatics, and an introductory course on the doctrines and practices of Christian faith.
 He retired as Charles Hodge Professor of Systematic Theology at Princeton Theological Seminary in 2009.

+Princeton Seminary established the Daniel L. Migliore Distinguished Presidential Award for Faithful Leadership in 2025.

+Migliore died on March 2, 2026, at the age of 90.